mkimball16/p2/README.md

 first letter capitalized, the first word capitalized, a symbol, or a number.

 ## Demo information:
-I demoed my xkcd password generator in Jeremy's 7:30-9pm virtual class on Wednesday, October 1.
+I will be demoing my xkcd password generator in Jeremy's 7:30-9pm virtual class on Wednesday, October 8.

 ## Additional info:
 I pulled the words I used in my common.ini file from a list of 4000 most